nanochess/CVBasic/README.md

 It has been extended to support the following platforms:

 * Sega SG-1000 / SC-3000  (supporting bank switching with Sega mapper)
-* MSX 1 (supporting bank switching with ASCII16 mapper)
+* MSX 1 and MSX 2 (supporting bank switching with ASCII16 mapper)
 * Texas Instruments TI-99/4A (courtesy of @tursilion, supporting bank switching)
 * Spectravideo SVI-318 / 328.
 * Sord M5.